fin-hypergrid/core/OVERVIEW.md

 ##  Hypergrid is a View

-It's sole functionality is as a high performant rendering API, with a robust event-driven plug-in architecture.
+Its sole functionality is as a high performant rendering API, with a robust event-driven plug-in architecture.
 The core grid definition encompasses:

 * Infinite, smooth scrolling (cell based)